rb127/Intelligent-Code-Completion/README.md

 - `build.sh`: To build the docker container in a single step
 - `test.sh`: To run the docker container, run test suite, and run code coverage in a single step

+### Running with your own input file
+To run with your own input file:
+- Paste the file contents into src/input.js
+- Specify cursor position in the file using the '@' symbol.

 ## Resources
 Documentation and links to libraries, resources considered are in the meeting notes.